omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 ![Create page interface showing save page dropdown](modulesfiles/FacetedBrowse_AddPage.png)

 The **page title** is required and will display on browser tabs and be sent in the page metadata.
 You can set a separate label in the site navigation.
 Most themes will not display this title visibly on the page.
-When one category is in use, its title will show on the page; when two or more categories are set, the word "Browse" will appear above the category links in the sidebar.
+When one category is in use, its title will show on the page; when two or more categories are set, the word "Browse" will display above the category links in the sidebar (see [the screenshot below](#multiple-categories-on-one-page) for how this will appear).

 Use the **resource type** dropdown to select the resource type that you would like to let users browse on this page: Items, Item Sets, or Media.
 This cannot be edited after page creation.